T68

 Are additional codes required with T68?

-Yes, when using T68 you should also code: code to identify any retained foreign body, if applicable (Z18.-); code to identify source of exposure:; Exposure to excessive cold of man-made origin (W93); Exposure to excessive cold of natural origin (X31).
+Yes, when using T68, also report: any retained foreign body, if applicable (Z18.-); source of exposure:; Exposure to excessive cold of man-made origin (W93); Exposure to excessive cold of natural origin (X31).

 What are the UMLS CUIs for T68?